UPCOMING COURSE: May 28 to June 1, 2019

 In this five-day Intensive we will shed light on the opening, exhilarating effects of a focused and careful pranayama practice and its impact on the internal forms of asana.
 Morning Mysore asana practice will allow time for individual needs to be explored and met.
 Emphasis will include assisting the postures and their subtle forms so that they remain grounded and meditative as well as expansive.
 We’ll study the subtle movements within the postures and those that connect to the postures, exploring alternatives, therapeutic applications, and hands-on adjustments.
 Afternoon sessions will include chanting, meditation, and philosophical inquiry.

-Registration for the Advanced Intensive opens February 8, 2019.
-The fee is $650, and full payment is required upon registration.
-A $525 refund will be given for cancellations up to one month before the start of the course.
+Registration for the Advanced Intensive opens February 8, 2019 at 2pm Mountain Time.
+The fee is $675, and full payment is required upon registration.
+A $550 refund will be given for cancellations up to one month before the start of the course (April 30).

 Shiva represents pure consciousness, and in mythology the true Self, which cannot be reduced to proper linear orthodox practice.
 He is a demonstration that the underlying pure nature of our being always overflows from the tidy categories of the unenlightened mind to form a residue.
 The snakes around Shiva’s neck, waist, and arms often represent this residue.
 He sits in the moon of nectar—compassion—at the crown of the head, dispensing this compassion to all beings.